FAQs Regarding SUSE's Support Offerings and Policies

 - How can I get a faster response time or higher level of service?

-- Does SUSE offer any immediate direct phone access to support representatives after raising a service request?
+- Does SUSE offer any immediate, direct phone access to support representatives when opening an incident?

 - What is SUSE CHAT?